sinecode/MeanShift/README.md

 The file `speedup` in `ClusteringTests` is a BASH script that execute the sequential version and then execute different parallel versions with a different number of threads to estimate the speedup obtained by parallelizing the algorithm.

-The results and the analysis of the speedup is described in the technical paper in the directory `paper`.
+The results and the analysis of the speedup is described in the technical paper in the directory `Paper`.